IAmJuniorB/PyMaths/README.md

 > ##### **Arguments:**

-        *args: An arbitrary number of arguments.
+    #### **arguments:** An arbitrar-  number of arguments.
 Each argument must be a tuple with two values, the numerator and denominator of a fraction.

 > ##### **Returns:**